robbenz/dia_plugs/responsive-menu/readme.txt

 <br /><br />
 **Fully unit tested:**
 <br /><br />
-100% unit test coverage with tests included in the plugin so you can run them yourself for peace of mind.
+100% unit test coverage with tests included in the plugin so you can run them yourself for peace of mind
 <br /><br />
 **Basic Functionality:**
 <ul>